 The further east you go, the more exclusive the resorts & guests.

 Most wristband-wearing tourists are on all-inclusive packages, fully content to spend a week or 2 indulging in their little air-conditioned bubble or lazing at the hotel beach.
-Granted, down here, there are almost no other amenities & downtown is over 10km away.
+Granted, down here, there are almost no other amenities or things to do in Varadero & downtown is over 10km away.

 While Varadero has something to offer for almost every market, it hasn’t quite got the right balance.